 The Early Alert system is an outreach program designed for early detection and intervention of students exhibiting signs of academic distress.
 The system utilizes a campus-wide coaching/advising and tutoring information system (GradesFirst) to allow faculty to report student progress or distress.
 Reports entered by faculty are viewable by academic coaches, academic advisors, and students.
-The reports enable the Office of First-Year Studies to collaborate with other academic success departments in determining the best possible success intervention.
+The reports enable the Office of First-Year Studies to collaborate with other academic success resources in determining the best possible success intervention.